adriaan-vd-graaf/genome_integration/README.md

 # MR-link and `genome_integration`

+This is a development Branch that contains code that is untested and may be difficult install.

 ## Introduction
 This package contains MR-link, a Mendelian randomization (MR) method that efficiently identifies causal relationships between gene expression and complex traits, implicitly correcting for unobserved pleiotropy even if there is only a